Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 ![Lambo](https://c1.staticflickr.com/9/8424/28915572914_dff9d5808d_c.jpg){:class="blog-picture"}
 f/4 | 1/5 | ISO 100

-It was a quick trip, but a much needed break from work and the heat of the South.
-As always, it was awesome spending time with my family and going back to one of my favorite cities in the U.S.
+The weekend flew by, but it was a much needed break from work and the heat of summer in the South.
+As always, it was awesome spending time with family and going back to one of my favorite cities in the U.S.

-So long S.F., now back to Atlanta.
+So long San Francisco, now back to Atlanta.

 ![Lambo](https://c1.staticflickr.com/9/8166/29250882180_e27394d846_b.jpg){:class="blog-picture"}
 f/4 | 1/5 | ISO 100